 Prostate Cancer Treatment in Hyderabad

 Prostate cancer is the textbook example of "more than one right answer" in oncology.
 For low-risk disease, active surveillance and definitive treatment are both medically defensible.
-Dr. Madhav Danthala provides treatment planning, hormonal therapy, chemotherapy, and second opinions at Omega Hospitals, Gachibowli, and Peoples Polyclinic, Manikonda.
+Dr. Madhav Danthala provides treatment planning, hormonal therapy, chemotherapy, and second opinions at KIMS-Sunshine Hospitals, Begumpet, and Peoples Polyclinic, Manikonda.

 When to See a Doctor